yuntiangu/summit/README.md

 ### Project Description:

-Summit is a productivity app which aims to help us manage our tasks and schedule.
-More specifically, we aim to build a seamless integration between Summit and LumiNUS – NUS’s module and assignment platform.
+Summit is a productivity application to help users better manage their tasks and schedule.
+More specifically, it is designed with the National University of Singapore, NUS’s students in mind.
+Summit integrates seamlessly with NUS’s module and assignment platform, LumiNUS, making it extremely convenient for NUS students to manage their workload.

-Our mobile application would be built on the Flutter, cross-platform framework, allowing us to conveniently cater to both Android and iOS users.
-All data would be stored on Google Firebase and our source code control system is Git.

 Our implementation timeline is as follows:

 Phase 1:
 -	Familiarise ourselves with Flutter and Dart programming language through online tutorials
 - Building our mock-up UI and UX flow through Figma
 - Setting up Google Firebase as our cloud database
 - Implementing online authentication (email and password) for our users
 - Building our app skeleton
 - Implementing the basic To-Do List (adding, completing and deleting tasks) and Calendar Page functionality (adding of event name, date and time)

 Phase 2:
 - Connecting our To-Do List to Firebase, allowing for the storing of data based on user email
 - Implementing a due and reminder date-time for our To-Do List
 - Adding event markers to our calendar to indicate the presence of events at a every date
 - Connecting our Calendar Page to Firebase, allowing for the storing of data based on user email
 - Implementation of a progress bar, keeping track of the percentage of tasks completed overall and for each category.
 - Release of new app icons based on the number of tasks completed
 - Allowing users to change their app icons

 Phase 3:
 - Notifications (Android) to remind users of their tasks (Notifications would only be implemented on Android as iOS charges a fee)
--	Improving the storage of data (for to-do list)
--	Implementing a progress bar to keep track of the percentage of tasks completed on time
 - Implementing authentication services through LumiNUS
+- Automatic pulling of files (module, name, due date) into to-do list
--	Connecting our database to LumiNUS to allow for the automatic pulling of tasks and calendar events from LumiNUS
+- Automatic pulling of timetable (module, tutorial/lecture/seminar, date, time and location) into calendar
--	Improve the entire UI of our app (ensuring a consistent UI, building smoother transitions through animations)
+- Improve the entire UI of our app based on user-testing results
+- Bug fixes

 +++++++++++++